Syllabus

 9/25

 Complete the Web Site.
 Styling navigation, site architecture, optimize site for search engines and implement Google Analytics to track users.
 Activity: Build website using HTML5 Boilerplate.
 Activity: Style navigation links.
-Activity: Open a Google Analytics account and apply the code to your web pages.
+Activity: First Quarter Assessment: Validate Code and Site Structure.

 Homework